-Figure 5: The figure reports the growth rate of GDP per-capita, inflation, the primary deficit-to-GDP ratio, and the depreciation rate of the Chilean peso against the dollar.
+The figure reports the growth rate of GDP per capita, inflation, the primary deficit-to-GDP ratio, and the depreciation rate of the Chilean peso against the U.S. dollar.
 All variables are computed at annual frequency and expressed in percentage points.
+For inflation, we report the series for the whole sample (solid line and scale on the left axis) and for the post-1980s period (dashed line and scale on the right axis) to facilitate the analysis for the post-1980s period, given that the hyperinflation of the 1970s is an order of magnitude larger than what was experienced over the rest of the sample.

 It is well known that the period that followed was one of great political instability.
 President Allende took office in 1970 and his administration ended in 1973 following a military coup.
-The Allende's administration implemented an aggressive fiscal expansion.
+Allende's administration implemented an aggressive fiscal expansion.
 The primary deficit reached unprecedented levels.
 Initially, the fiscal expansion led to an increase in output with no significant increase in inflation.
 This was in part due to price controls.
 However, the successive acceleration in fiscal deficits led to hyperinflation.
-In 1973, the primary deficit-to-GDP ratio reached 23% and inflation took off, reaching a staggering 600%.
-This also came with a contraction in output, consistently with what shown before.
+In 1973, the primary deficit-to-GDP ratio reached 23 percent, and inflation took off and reached a staggering 600 percent.
+This also came with a contraction in output, consistently with what was shown before.
 However, it is important to keep in mind that this was a period of great turmoil.
 This implies that some of the output losses experienced during these years cannot be captured by a simple economic model that abstracts from the consequences of a severe political conflict.

-Ending hyperinflation (1974 - 1981) General Pinochet took power in September 1973 after a military coup.
-The Pinochet's administration implemented a stabilization policy.

-Note that the primary deficit-to-GDP ratio declined abruptly from 22.5% of GDP in 1973 to 0.4% in 1975.
+Ending hyperinflation (1974-1981) General Pinochet took power in September 1973 after a military coup.
+Pinochet's administration implemented a stabilization policy.
+Note that the primary deficit-to-GDP ratio declined abruptly from 22.5 percent of GDP in 1973 to a 0.4 percent in 1975.
 The result was accomplished by a combination of cuts to transfers and tax increases.
 The government also proceeded to liberalize the prices that were previously regulated.
 Despite the change in the conduct of fiscal policy, inflation remained extremely high.
-The fact that the change in fiscal stance did not immediately led to a drop in inflation can be interpreted in light of the results of Subsection 3.3: High inflation can arise despite the current fiscal stance if agents are not confident about future fiscal interventions.
-The high levels of inflation persisted even if the economy experienced a large contraction due to a external shocks and the fiscal consolidation.
+The fact that the change in fiscal stance did not immediately lead to a drop in inflation can be interpreted in light of the results of subsection 2.3: High inflation can arise despite the current fiscal stance if agents are not confident about future fiscal interventions.
+The high levels of inflation persisted even though the economy experienced a large contraction due to external shocks and fiscal consolidation.
 In the model, a large recession induces inflationary pressure by increasing the fiscal burden as a result of the increase in the debt-to-GDP ratio.